 Kia EV9 confirmed for UK launch in 2023

-Striking concept gives early indication of new all-electric large SUV as Korean brand confirms it will come to Europe
+Striking KIA EV9 concept gives early indication of new all-electric large SUV as Korean brand confirms it will launch model in Europe

 Kia has confirmed that it will bring its EV9 all-electric SUV to the UK from next year.